jeremyrieunier/docplanner/pages/index.md

 </Details>

 # Feature Adoption and Usage Patterns
-Analysis of weekly chat usage reveals that while the feature has gained traction among doctors, there remains significant opportunity for deeper integration into their workflows.
+Analysis of weekly chat usage reveals that while the feature has gained traction among doctors, there remains significant **opportunity for deeper integration into their workflows**:

 ```sql active_week
 WITH all_doctors AS (